Last updated on December 7th, 2020 at 10:12 am

 Getting to Lo Fu Tau trail start

+While most hikes in Lantau are on the eastern side like Lantau Peak, Pak Lung Stream, and cover places that are not on my Lantau day trip post.
 The best direction to do the trail is from Discovery Bay to Mui Wo, with a steep ascent but a gentle descent.
 It is always easier to go up a slippery trail than it is to go down!

 Make your way to the Discovery Bay main square, either by ferry or the bus from Sunny Bay MTR station, which is right outside exit A.